-The AuD program at the University of Iowa is accredited by the Council on Academic Accreditation (CAA) (http://www.asha.org/academic/accreditation/).
+The AuD program at the University of Iowa is accredited by the Council on Academic Accreditation (CAA) (Council on Academic Accreditation (asha.org)).
 Graduates of this program meet all of the requirements for clinical certification by the American Speech-Language-Hearing Association and will be eligible for licensure in the State of Iowa.